 With climate change extending comfortable proliferation temperatures for algae into the winter season, the mechanisms of melting accelerate.
 While the degree and significance of pink ice’s impact on glacial melts is still under study, its presence in the winter months represents the growing degree to which climate change is affecting isolated corners of the world.

 Thus far, pink ice primarily acts as a superficial signal to the presence of climate change in the Italian Alps.
 However, situations of imminent danger are currently in motion.
-Rapid acceleration of glacial melts on Mount Blanc is a looming climate emergency for those within its flood path.
-Towering 4,000 meters between the French and Italian border, Mount Blanc has been a longstanding tourist hub for its beautiful glacial and river scenery.
+Rapid acceleration of glacial melts on Mont Blanc is a looming climate emergency for those within its flood path.
+Towering 4,000 meters between the French and Italian border, Mont Blanc has been a long standing tourist hub for its beautiful glacial and river scenery.
 Nevertheless, in recent years the Secure Mountain Foundation which has monitored the Aosta Valley since 2013, claims that the rising temperature of the waters beneath the glacier are inducing avalanches and ice detachments.